Alexander Geddes

-Alexander Geddes (14 September 1737 – 26 February 1802) was a Scottish theologian and scholar.
+Alexander Geddes (14 September 1737 – 26 February 1802) was a Scottish Catholic theologian and scholar.
 He translated a major part of the Old Testament of the Catholic Bible into English.

 Translations and commentaries

-Geddes was born at Rathven, Banffshire, of Roman Catholic parentage, and educated for the priesthood at the local seminary of Scalan, and at Paris; he became a priest in his native county.
+Geddes was born at Rathven, Banffshire, of Catholic parentage, and educated for the priesthood at the local seminary of Scalan, and at Paris; he became a priest in his native county.